czbiohub/covidtracker_notes/submission_rejection/README.md

 # Some interesting observations

-The rationale behind flag frameshifts as potential errors by the public repositories is that frameshifts are usually detrimental to the virus becuase they change the amino acid sequences.
+The rationale behind flagging frameshifts as potential errors by the public repositories is that frameshifts are usually detrimental becuase they change the amino acid sequences.
 However in general, COVID (and all organisms) has some amount of tolerance to that.
-This frameshift below is right in the middle of ORF1a.
-The explanation is that some genes are not that critical (ORF8 can tolerate a large amount of deletion [REF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577707/)), I saw lots of frameshifts near the end of genes, and if there is more than one strain in a host their proteins can compensate for each other.
+For COVID, some genes are not that critical (ORF8 can tolerate a large amount of deletion [REF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577707/)), frameshifts near the end of genes matters less, and if there is more than one viral genotype in a host, their proteins can compensate for each other.
+Below is

 <br>